Aggregations

 : 'sum' - The aggregation function namefield

-: string - The field to calculate sum foralias
+: string - The field to calculate sum foralias?

-: string - The record alias to use
+: string - Record alias (defaults to$record

 {